worldamazing/plan/docs/overview.md

 ## The Core Wound: The Primal Bug of Civilization 1.0
 The immense suffering and conflict in our world are not the result of a flawed or evil human nature.
 They are the symptoms of a single, universal, and now fully understandable bug in our civilizational operating system.

-For the vast majority of our history encompassing over 200,000 years, we lived as a different kind of human, in small, cooperative groups where social bonds were direct.
-The shift to large-scale, anonymous societies, which began with the dawn of agriculture very recently some 10,000 years ago, was a monumental leap: a first, brave attempt at a new form of human organization.
-Agriculture, in effect, was the start of humanity's de-facto world **Civilization, Version 1.0.**
+For the vast majority of our history — spanning over 200,000 years — we lived as a different kind of human: small, cooperative groups where social bonds were direct.
+These were high-trust, low-distortion environments of **cooperative breeding** (“alloparenting”), where a child’s attachment bond was a resilient, distributed network of caregivers.

+The shift to large-scale societies, which began with the dawn of agriculture just 10,000 years ago, was a structural leap — and a relational collapse.
+The invention of the isolated **nuclear unit** replaced interwoven care with the fragile, single-point-of-failure of the parent-child dyad.
+Agriculture, in effect, was the start of humanity's de-facto world **Civilization, Version 1.0** — a **catastrophic biological mismatch,** forcing a social biology designed for a network into a fragile, single-point-of-failure.

-Like any first version of a complex new operating system, it was a buggy beta.
+Like any first version of a complex new operating system, it was a buggy beta, yet came with incredible new abilities.
 It solved some problems, like how to support a larger population, but it introduced a series of critical, cascading bugs into our social code.
-New structures of rigid hierarchy, new anxieties born from manufactured scarcity, and a new pressure to perform for acceptance began to overwrite our innate, cooperative instincts.
+Structures of rigid hierarchy, anxieties born from manufactured scarcity, and a growing pressure to perform for acceptance began to overwrite our innate, cooperative instincts.

-This is not a uniquely human failure.
-It is likely a universal challenge.
+This is not a uniquely human failure — it is likely a universal threshold.
 Any intelligent, social species in the universe that makes the leap from a planetary collection of small tribes to a single, integrated global civilization would almost certainly face this same, difficult transition.
 They, too, would have to debug the first, flawed version of their world.

 ### The Hijacking of a Perfect Engine
 This bug is not a vague, historical event.
 It is a specific, mechanistic, and deeply personal tragedy that is reenacted in the quietest moments of childhood.